The Blessing Plate

 Want a gift they won’t forget?
 The Blessing Plate is unique in every way.

-A unique square that you won't fine elsewhere and it comes in a beautiful keepsake box and a certificate to be signed by each recipient as it's passed on.
+A unique square that you won't fine elsewhere and it comes in a beautiful keepsake box and a certificate to be signed by each recipient as it's passed on occasion after occasions and year after year.

 Buy it.
 Keep it or gift it.